All Episodes

 Oh, there's no question about that.

-That I mean they've they've well they've been invested in defeat.
+I mean, they've been invested in defeat.

 It's not just Mrs. Clinton that would be bad news.